-- Kerb Weight: A heavier car offers better stability.
-The general rule is that your caravan should not exceed 85% of the car's kerb weight if you’re new to towing.
+- Kerb weight - A heavier car offers better stability.
+The general rule is that your caravan should not exceed 85% of the car's kerb weight.

 If you're planning to tow a caravan, choosing the right car matters.
 You need strong towing capacity, good stability, and enough comfort for long trips.
 Here's a list of five of the best tow cars available this year, based on up-to-date reviews and specs.